ANSHRAMANI1/SynqMail/README.md

-# FlowAI — AI-Powered Email Automation Pipeline
+# SynqMail — AI-Powered Email Automation Pipeline

 > Automatically read, classify, summarize, and route incoming emails using GPT-4o — then send them to Slack or Notion without lifting a finger.